It’s incredible to think that these tiny digital ideograms created by Shigetaka Kurita became a language on their own.

 For example, back in 2015 Norwegian Air Shuttle decided to target specifically millennial audience with their new direct flight connecting Copenhagen and Las Vegas.
 They chose to promote their offer on Instagram (a platform native to Millennials) using emojis, a language loved and popularised by them.
 They had eight influencers (another representation of how well they researched their target group) post an image of an URL exclusively made up of emojis.
 On the day of the campaign launch, 600 people visited the site, reached over 500,000 users and generated 4,171 likes on all promotional posts in total.

-It does not matter what industry you are sitting in – emojis will always fit.
+It does not matter what industry you are sitting in when choosing to use emoji marketing.
+However, it does matter who your audience is.
 I once had a client tell me that emojis are not to be used on their social media accounts because they do not match their luxurious profile.
-His assumption was that a brand has to mould social media channel to its form rather than adapt to the native personality of each social media channel.
-Opportunity missed.
+I would have agreed with him had he not tried to reach influential and young urban celebrities.

 However, don’t fall into the trap of assuming that every single emoji will be suitable for your brand.